 member to be locked in the hospital safe.
 Patients/families are encouraged to have personal belongings taken home.

-Patients have the right to know, in a timely manner, the identity and professional status of individuals providing services to know which physician or practitioner is primarily responsible for their care.
+Patients have the right to know the identity and professional status of individuals providing services to know which physician or practitioner is primarily responsible for their care.

 Telephone & Mail Service – Patients have access to telephone and mail services throughout their stay.